github/docs/content/actions/using-workflows/workflow-commands-for-github-actions.md

   workflow-command-job:
     runs-on: windows-latest
     steps:
-      - name: disable workflow commands
+      - name: Disable workflow commands
         run: |
-          Write-Output '::warning:: this is a warning'
+          Write-Output '::warning:: This is a warning message, to demonstrate that commands are being processed.'
           $stopMarker = New-Guid
           Write-Output "::stop-commands::$stopMarker"
-          Write-Output '::warning:: this will NOT be a warning' Write-Output "::$stopMarker::"
+          Write-Output '::warning:: This will NOT be rendered as a warning, because stop-commands has been invoked.'
+          Write-Output "::$stopMarker::"
-          Write-Output '::warning:: this is a warning again'
+          Write-Output '::warning:: This is a warning again, because stop-commands has been turned off.'
 ```

 {% endraw %}